adaefler-art/codefactory-control/docs/DEPLOY_STATUS_MONITOR.md

 1. **Deterministic**: Same inputs always produce same outputs
 2. **Testable**: Pure functions with comprehensive test coverage
-3. **Fail-safe**: Errors default to RED (safe mode)
+3. **Fail-safe**: When DB is unavailable, the API returns 503 (no false “GO”)
 4. **Evidence-based**: Every decision includes supporting data
 5. **No trial & error**: Clear, documented rules

 ### Why These Rules?

-- **Health before Ready**: If the process isn't alive, readiness doesn't matter
-- **Recent failures matter**: 30-minute window catches ongoing issues
-- **Staleness indicates problems**: Old data suggests monitoring breakdown
-- **High latency is a warning sign**: May indicate resource exhaustion
+- The deploy traffic light is a pure function of the latest post-deploy verification outcome.
+- Any deeper evidence comes from the verification run steps, not from E65.1 actively probing endpoints.

 ## Contributing

 When adding new status rules:

-1. Add the rule to `rules-engine.ts`
+1. Update `verification-resolver.ts` mapping logic (run status → traffic light)
-2. Add reason code to `REASON_CODES`
+2. Add/adjust reason codes
-3. Write comprehensive tests in `deploy-status-rules-engine.test.ts`
+3. Write comprehensive tests in `deploy-status-verification-resolver.test.ts`
-4. Update this README with the new rule
+4. Update this README with the change
-5. Ensure tests pass: `npm test`
+5. Ensure tests pass: `npm -w control-center test`

 ## References